-Actually, it’s my first trying solo travel anywhere!
+Actually, it’s my first time trying solo travel anywhere!
 I have waited 49 years to travel by myself.
 I have taken solo road trips and flights before, but I have not experienced a whole trip solo.

 How do I feel?